jaelle/todo/README.md

 server(8080).
 ```

-If you're in a Cloud9 environment, move ~/workspace/runners/Prolog.run to .c9/runners/Prolog.run to use the Run button.
+If you're in a Cloud9 environment, you can move ~/workspace/runners/Prolog.run to .c9/runners/Prolog.run to use the Run button.